Milling PCBs with the Protomat S104

 To start milling your pcb, click on the "Board Production Wizard" button. (see picture)

 In the following window click on the blue "Start" button, which will lead you to the "Material Settings" window.
-Make sure the material and copper thickness are set as follows:
+Make sure the material thickness is set as in the picture below, for the copper thickness you have to choose 75 μm, only then the rubout area will be clear of all copper.

 Now click on the blue "Continue" button.
 A window with the title "Placement" should appear.
 By dragging with the mouse, you can now move around your design in the main view.